 We are completely unprepared for the separation, which can feel unbearable.
-The “New Normal” is devastating.
+The “new normal” is devastating.

-Having walked the grief journey as a teenager, I thought very carefully about how I might prepare my own children for death.
+Having walked the grief journey as a teenager, I thought very carefully about how I to prepare my own children for death.
 Like many women who lost a parent early, I wanted to prepare my kids as best I could just in case, like my mother, I too died young.
 Thankfully, I triumphed over her age-of-death a little while ago!
 Woot!

 So, let me fill you in on what I did.
 Maybe, you can bring some of these ideas to your own family situation.
 And maybe you have some ideas of your own that you could share in the Comments below.